 11 – Party planner Cynthia Payne is acquitted of nine charges of controlling prostitutes at her home in south-west London.
 Her life is eventually dramatised in two British films – Personal Services and Wish You Were Here.

 17 – A group of Tamils from Sri Lanka seeking asylum in Britain protest at Heathrow airport by removing their clothes as they are about to be deported.
 Amid a frenzied scuffle with security personnel, they are forcibly placed onto the awaiting aircraft, which is bound for Dhaka.

 22 – US pop artist Andy Warhol dies in New York aged 56, after routine gall bladder surgery.

 22 – A force of around 7,000 Syrian troops enters West Beirut in an effort to end fighting between Muslim and Druse forces.

 26 – The Tower Commission investigating US arms sales to Iran criticises senior White House staff.

 03 – American screen star Danny Kaye dies in Los Angeles.

 06 – Two hundred cross-channel passengers are feared dead after a car ferry capsized in the bitterly cold waters off Zeebrugge.
-The Herald of Free Enterprise, belonging to the Townsend Thoresen company, rolled over and sank a mile outside the Belgian port (pictured at right).
+The Herald of Free Enterprise, belonging to the Townsend Thoresen company, rolled over and sank a mile outside the Belgian port (pictured).
 First indications are that the bow doors were open, allowing water to pour into the car deck.

 11 – Four New Jersey high school dropouts die of Carbon Monoxide poisoning in an apparent suicide.